 4. Involve them in grown-up money discussions

-Most kids work part-time in high school.
-This provides for lessons in gross and net pay and learning how taxes work.
-Showing teens how your tax return is prepared is a valuable experience in demonstrating how adults have to make choices when it comes to money.
+Most kids work part-time in high school, which provides lessons in gross and net pay and how taxes work.
+Showing teens how your tax return is prepared is valuable.
+It demonstrates how adults have to make choices when it comes to money.

-You want your teen to have the whole picture, so include them in making your financial decisions.
+You want your teen to have the whole picture, so help them understand how you make your financial decisions.
 For example, when you’re purchasing a home or car, bring them into discussions on negotiating the purchase price, down payments, interest rates, payments over time, and retaining money for taxes, insurance and upkeep.

 5. Apply for student loans and scholarships

-The cost of education is rising faster than the rate of inflation.
-This makes a strong case for the need to obtain a higher education scholarship to reduce tuition cost.
+While the cost of education has stabilized over the past couple of years, the urgency for scholarships is unchanged.
 It’s more cost-effective to apply for scholarships now than to face large student loan debt in the future.
-Colleges have different scholarship options available based on the student’s ACT score, with more money and full-rides available for students with higher scores.
+Colleges have different scholarship options available based on the student’s grades or test scores, with more money available for students with higher scores.

-When scholarships aren’t an option or enough, applying for student loans and budgeting for post-graduation repayments are two important pieces of the financial puzzle.
-Parents must help kids understand that payments for education loans need to be subtracted from the budget after graduation and can affect their mode of living.
+When scholarships aren’t an option or enough to cover the full tuition costs, applying for student loans and budgeting for post-graduation repayments are two important pieces of the financial puzzle.
+Parents must help kids understand that payments for education loans need to be subtracted from their budget after graduation and can affect their mode of living.
 That may help entice them to study harder for that scholarship!